-Notes on meteor showers, space exploration events, and astronomy-related anniversaries from January through March 2017.
+Notes for the Season features information on meteor showers, space exploration events, and astronomy-related anniversaries from October through December 2017.

 (Times are for San Francisco, CA, and will vary slightly for other locations.)

-Created by Morrison Planetarium staff, these go-to resources cover events occurring between January and March 2017.
+Created by Morrison Planetarium staff, these go-to resources cover important events occurring in our Universe.

 The Academy's Benjamin Dean lecture series hosts the world's leading experts in astronomy, astrophysics, and more.